Vigor254/vigor254/README.md

  welcome to my github profile i am a experienced in full stack software development and mobile application development currently learning at emobilis insititute of technology, have a deep knowledge of mobile apllication and web development. i colaborate with designers to create a complex system and innovations.

-- 🌍 I'm based in Nairobi, Kenya
+- 🌍 I'm based in Mombasa, Kenya
 - ✉️ You can contact me at (mrlegitjohn@gmail.com)
 - 🧠 I'm learning New Concepts in adroid
 - 🤝 I'm open to collaborating on Android,python,javascript and Html